Wind-River/vxworks7-client-for-aws/Readme.md

 This document provides a quick summary of how to build and run the **Amazon Web Services (AWS) Internet of Things (IoT)** device software development kit (SDK) for C that resides in VxWorks 7 on your device.
 The SDK is an embedded C client library for interacting with the AWS IoT platform.
 This client library is not provided in VxWorks 7 RPM packages or on the VxWorks 7 product DVDs.
 You need to manually install this library on VxWorks 7.

+Release note:
+    The version 1.0.0.x only work with VxWorks 7 SR0540 and earlier.
+    The version 2.0.0.0 only work with VxWorks 7 SR0600 and later.

 ### Project License

 The license for this project is the BSD-3-Clause.
 Text of BSD-3-Clause license and other applicable license notices can be found in the LICENSE_NOTICES.txt file in the top level directory.
 Each source files should include a license notice that designates the licensing terms for the respective file.